-In this paper, we expand on previous works by considering tunnelling of composite particle with two internal degrees of freedom: binding interaction between the particles and spin.
-It can be expected that tunnelling of systems with two or more particles with spin, in presence of a magnetic field will occur in various situations, such as fusion of loosely-bound nuclei and tunnelling of excitons.
-Experimental studies of exciton tunnelling in presence of the magnetic field have already been conducted \cite{Zaitsev2008RelaxationOE}.
-The objective of this paper is to investigate this phenomenon using a simple model, and to expand the existing results by examining the effects of an additional spin degree of freedom on composite particle tunnelling.
-In our model, we consider a one-dimensional two-particle system where one of the particles has spin $1/2$, tunnelling through a rectangular potential barrier.
-The interaction between particles is modelled as an infinite potential well, as in \cite{Saito}, while the magnetic field is homogeneous.
-Although the results are obtained within this simple model, we expect that their qualitative properties would be retained in a more sophisticated three-dimensional model with realistic binding potential, as in case of composite particle tunnelling without spin.
+In this paper, we expand on previous work by considering tunnelling of a composite particle with two internal degrees of freedom: binding interaction between the particles and additional two-level internal degree of freedom, formally equivalent to spin-1/2.
+Tunnelling of systems with two or more particles with non-zero spins in magnetic field occurs in various situations, such as nuclear fusion and tunnelling of excitons.
+In the latter case, due to the small binding energies, the effects of magnetic field presence can be significant.
+Experimental studies of exciton tunnelling in presence of the magnetic field have been conducted in \cite{Heimbrodt1998, Zaitsev2008RelaxationOE, Finck2011}.
+Additional motivation for studying exciton tunnelling in magnetic field comes from recent discoveries in the field of 2D magnetic materials \cite{Gong2017, Mak2019, Zhang2023} that open up new possibilities in realizing magnetic heterostructures.
+Spin-like degree of freedom can also be used as an internal clock for direct measurement of tunnelling time, a long-standing question in quantum physics.
+A recent experiment \cite{Ramos2020} managed to measure tunnelling time by using hyperfine states of rubidium atom (an effective spin-1/2 degree of freedom) as a Larmor clock \cite{Buttiker1983} in a pseudo-magnetic field.
+The field was generated by a laser and present only inside the barrier.